-This combines the course expectations for Interdisciplinary Studies, Grade 12, University Preparation (IDP4U), with expectations from Science, Grade 12, University/College Preparation (SNC4M).
+the This course combines expectations for Interdisciplinary Studies, Grade 12, University Preparation (IDP4U), with expectations from Science, Grade 12, University/College Preparation (SNC4M).
 The program provides students with multiple opportunities to investigate careers in a health care setting by exposing them to the structure and organization of Canada's Health Care system including an analysis of the challenges and issues affecting health care delivery, studying the human body systems in a normal and diseased state, exploring medical technologies available, and examining the role of ethics and confidentiality in health care. will collaboratively Students investigate 8 case studies delivered by health care practitioners at Norfolk General Hospital and in the community.
 They will prepare both written and oral presentations.
-Each student will also have the opportunity to spend an evening at the Norfolk General Hospital's Emergency department and a morning in the operating room.
+Each student will also have the opportunity to spend a morning in the operating room.
 Individually, students will perform an in-depth investigation of a health care profession of their choice by arranging to spend one day with a health care provider and prepare verbal and written presentations.
 Students will collaborate to prepare a summative round-table report to Norfolk General Staff at the conclusion of the course.
 Students will earn two credits: IDP4U and SNC4M.